 Founded in 2013, we are a consortium of African and African Caribbean-led supplementary schools delivering high quality educational, social and cultural provision across the Greater Manchester area.
 Our consortium consists Highway Hope Supplementary School, Grace Incorporation Faith Trust (GIFT) Academy Supplementary School, Highway Hope Social Enterprise, Twilight School at MMU and Nurturing Foundations.

-Our vision is to promote education and life-long learning as key drivers for urban regeneration.
+Our vision is to promote community-led, heritage-inspired education and community lifelong learning as key drivers for urban regeneration.

 We aim to:

 - Grow our consortium of supplementary schools across the Greater Manchester area.

 - Share teaching, research, capital and human resources across the consortium.